davidgalindo/react-native-arcgis-mapview/README.md

 initialMapCenter | Object Array | Specifies the initial center of the map.
 Objects within the array must have both a latitude and longitude values.
 Including a single point will center around that point, while including multiple points will center around a polygon containing those points. | `[{latitude: 36.244797, longitude: -94.148060}]` recenterIfGraphicTapped | Boolean | If true, the map will recenter if a graphic is tapped on. | false basemapUrl | String | A URL that links to an ArcGIS Online map with your style.
 A description on how to get this working can be found below.
-[Here's an example of one that works.](https://david-galindo.maps.arcgis.com/home/item.html?id=96b0b60f091d4b3983f23fab131e8a72) | '' onSingleTap | `(event) => {}` | A callback that runs whenever the map is clicked.
+[Here's an example of one that works.](https://david-galindo.maps.arcgis.com/home/item.html?id=96b0b60f091d4b3983f23fab131e8a72) | '' routeUrl | String | A URL that refers to an ArcGIS routing service.
+See [routing](#routing) below for more information. onSingleTap | `(event) => {}` | A callback that runs whenever the map is clicked.
 See below for more information. | `(event) => {}`

 ### Props In Depth